Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Related Work

 A number of studies in the literature have conducted comparative analyses of machine learning models \citep{fernandez2014we, wainer2016comparison, olson2017pmlb, zhang2017up, scholz_comparison_2021}.
 However, the majority of these works do not focus specifically on IML models.
 While interpretable models are sometimes included in broader comparisons, recent state-of-the-art approaches such as SR \citep{la2021contemporary}, EBM \citep{nori2019interpretml}, or GOSDT \citep{hu2019optimal,mctavish2022fast} are often omitted.

-A recent IML-focused work, \cite{kruschel2025challenging}, presents a systematic comparison of interpretable models with a focus on GAMs.
+A recent work focusing on IML, \citet{kruschel2025challenging}, presents a systematic comparison of interpretable models with a focus on GAMs.
 Their analysis provides strong evidence against the presumed trade-off between accuracy and interpretability.
 Nevertheless, the scope of their study remains restricted, as other relevant interpretable approaches are not considered.

-Moreover, most existing comparative evaluations, such as the work by \cite{fernandez2014we}, rely on aggregated performance results across a collection of datasets, rather than systematically studying how model performance varies under different data conditions.
+Moreover, most existing comparative evaluations, such as the work by \citet{fernandez2014we}, rely on aggregated performance results across a collection of datasets, rather than systematically studying how model performance varies under different data conditions.
 As a result, important nuances in model behavior may be obscured.
-In contrast, \cite{scholz_comparison_2021} explicitly investigate how classification methods respond to varying structural dataset characteristics, such as dimensionality and target distributions, using synthetic data to evaluate performance under controlled conditions.
-Their investigation reveals that small heterogeneous ensembles, specifically simple averages of just 3 to 5 models, generally yield the best predictive performance.
+In contrast, \citet{scholz_comparison_2021} explicitly investigate how classification methods respond to varying structural dataset characteristics, such as dimensionality and target distributions, using synthetic data to evaluate performance under controlled conditions.
+Their investigation reveals that small heterogeneous ensembles generally yield the best predictive performance.
 They further identify that specific settings favor certain algorithms: Bagged CART excels in low-dimensional, high-sample scenarios, while nearest shrunken neighbor classifiers are most effective for unbalanced datasets.
 This type of analysis underscores the importance of accounting for dataset properties in comparative studies, a perspective that remains largely unexplored in the context of IML.
-While synthetic datasets enable controlled experimentation, they may fail to fully capture the complexity, heterogeneity, and noise patterns found in real-world data, which can limit the external validity of the conclusions regarding which specific models are optimal for a given complexity scenario
+While synthetic datasets enable controlled experimentation, they may fail to fully capture the complexity, heterogeneity, and noise patterns found in real-world data, which can limit the external validity of the conclusions regarding which specific models are optimal for a given complexity scenario.

-A related approach using real-world datasets was presented by \cite{kraus2023interpretable}, who stratified datasets from the PMLB repository by sample size and dimensionality.
+A related approach using real-world datasets was presented by \citet{kraus2023interpretable}, who stratified datasets from the PMLB repository by sample size and dimensionality.
 However, other critical aspects, such as dataset linearity, and the complexity of decision boundaries, remain insufficiently explored.